 This is a replica of an early flute from about 35,000 years ago.
 The original was made of mammoth ivory and found in a cave in Germany.
 They had a recording of someone playing it and it was very pretty.

 And to totally change topics, here.
-Giraffe’s were not really designed to drink water.
-Not only does he have to spread way about and hope he doesn’t collapse, he’s got a valve in his neck to shut off blood flow to his brain so he doesn’t pass out while getting a drink.
+Giraffes were not really designed to drink water.
+Not only does he have to spread way out and hope he doesn’t collapse, he’s got a valve in his neck to shut off blood flow to his brain so he doesn’t pass out while getting a drink.

 And a few more animal shots.